 Any approach designed to represent changing knowledge states must mirror the shift from novice to expert.
-In general, novices work sequentially, set more subgoals, and need more control decisions, while experts work in parallel, set less subgoals, and need less control decisions (Chase & Simon, 1973; Elio & Scharf, 1990; Gugerty & Olson, 1986; Simon & Simon, 1978).
+In general, novices work sequentially, set more subgoals, and need more control decisions, while experts work in parallel, set less subgoals, and need less control decisions [13, 16, 23, 52].
 Here this difference is reflected in the partial order from simple rules to schemata to specific cases.

 In order to demonstrate this difference, it is necessary to specify hypotheses about the problem solving behavior.
 According to the ISP-DL Theory, a plan is synthesized from a goal, and execution of operators leads to a protocol of actions and verbalizations (Figure 3).
 Thus with respect to the theory we make a distinction between the problem solving phases of planning and execution: A plan synthesizer or "planner" synthesizes plans, and an operator executor or "coder" executes operators to implement the plans.
-The coder has domain specific knowledge (GMR rules) for implementing ABSYNT trees, but no planning knowledge.
+The coder has implementation knowledge ("programming rules" according to Figure 7) for implementing ABSYNT trees, but no planning knowledge.
 The coder also has very limited execution knowledge: pattern matching without unification (except for parameter and higher operator names, and constant values).
-More complex processes are left to the planner whose job is to guide the coder, based on domain-specific planning knowledge and on weak heuristics (to be specified by the External Model, as stated earlier).
+More complex processes are left to the planner whose job is to guide the coder, based on domain specific planning knowledge and on weak heuristics (to be specified by the External Model, as stated earlier.
+For such a model in a related domain see [48, 49]).